onehashai/onehash-connect/help/gdpr-compliance.md

-There's a lot more that goes into GDPR compliance, including securing your server infrastructure responsibly, internal policies around access, logging, and backups, etc.  If you need detailed guidance, we recommend contacting support@zulip.com; our paid support contracts include assistance with understanding GDPR compliance with OneHash Connect.
+There's a lot more that goes into GDPR compliance, including securing your server infrastructure responsibly, internal policies around access, logging, and backups, etc.  If you need detailed guidance, we recommend contacting support@onehash.ai; our paid support contracts include assistance with understanding GDPR compliance with OneHash Connect.

 [management-commands]: https://zulip.readthedocs.io/en/stable/production/management-commands.html